AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Assets/Asset-Centric-Data-API.md

 uid: AssetCentricDataAPI
 ---

-# Asset-centric Data API
+# Asset Centric Data API
-The asset-centric data API provides a quick way to take the dynamic data stored in SDS streams and store it as references within a given asset measurement mappings.
+The asset centric data API provides a quick way to take the dynamic data stored in SDS streams and store it as references within a given asset measurement mappings.

 In order to retrieve stream data from an asset, you must first set up measurement mappings for a given asset.
 The data that is retrieved is based on the default shape of the asset.